 How to Finish Your Opponent When Your Farther Leg is Stuck

-A lot of times you’ll try to go for Omoplata but your opponent will trap your “second” leg.
-Once your leg passed the shoulder and your opponents neck there are many options that you have but to finish omoplata you need to pull out your other leg and sometimes it’s “mission impossible”.
-Once you go for the omoplata Your opponent already know what you’re trying to do so he’ll do everything to keep your other leg trapped underneath him making it impossible to pull it out and finish your submission.
+Often, you’ll try to go for Omoplata but your opponent will trap your “second” leg.
+Once your leg passed the shoulder and your opponents’ neck, you have many options, but to finish Omoplata you need to pull out your other leg, and sometimes it’s “mission impossible”.
+Once you go for the Pmoplata Your opponent already knows what you’re trying to do so he’ll do everything to keep your other leg trapped underneath him making it impossible to pull it out and finish your submission.
 Luckily for you, there is one option that works perfectly.
 It’s called MONOPLATA!

 Here is a video of that technique and I must say that it works awesome.
 There are no many counters or escapes to this submission except trying to move your top leg and it should really become your bread and butter technique against anyone who’s going to “lay and pray” on your farther leg.